-Solomon Simone, a Seattle hip-hop artist who goes by Raz, was cutting Branch’s hair that summer day in 2015, she said.
-Branch and Simone had been together for years, and often stayed at Branch’s corner street unit, over an espresso shop and nail salon.
-Branch said she wasn’t allowed to leave without telling him.
+Solomon Simone, a Seattle hip-hop artist who goes by Raz, was cutting Amanda’s hair that summer day in 2015, she said.
+Amanda and Simone had been together for years, and often stayed at Amanda’s corner street unit, over an espresso shop and nail salon.
+Amanda said she wasn’t allowed to leave without telling him.
 If she did, there were consequences.
 Simone denies that he had such a grip on her, and said that she had asked him to cut her hair.

-Branch had been drinking with friends that day when Simone called her.
+Amanda had been drinking with friends that day when Simone called her.
 The phone conversation got heated, she said, and she drunkenly called Simone a “bitch.”
-When Branch returned home, she said he pinned her down with his knees and used kitchen scissors to cut off her dark, waist-length hair.
+When Amanda returned home, she said he pinned her down with his knees and used kitchen scissors to cut off her dark, waist-length hair.

-“It's okay,” Branch thought.
+“It's okay,” Amanda thought.
 “You can get through this.”
 It was what she told herself when Simone hurt her, she said.

 Raz Simone, 30, is a rapper of note on the Seattle scene who got national attention this summer as a symbol of the city’s movement for racial justice.
 When protesters occupied six blocks on Capitol Hill in June, Simone was seen patrolling this police-free zone with guns.

 He was depicted as a leader of the Seattle protests by The New York Times, interviewed by CNN, and praised by Forbes Magazine as a man out for racial justice.
 Right-wing commentators on Twitter called him a “warlord.”
 Seattle city leaders got in touch.